j-valdiviezo/j-valdiviezo.github.io/_pages/teaching.md

 Sharing knowledge with others is one of my biggest passions in life.
 Studies also suggest that teaching can make you a better researcher (Science 333.6045 (2011): 1037-1039).
 Indeed, various great ideas have come from my teaching experiences.
 A quote attributed to Albert Einstein captures well how important teaching is for scientists: "If you can't explain it simply, you don't understand it well enough."

 My teaching interests span all subdisciplines of chemistry, modern physics, and core concepts of biology and biochemistry.
-I can teach a broad range of introductory science courses, physical chemistry and energy materials courses with a high level of expertise.
+I can teach a broad range of introductory science courses, physical chemistry, energy materials and applied machine learning courses with a high level of expertise.

 <p><a href="/files/teachingStatement.pdf">Teaching Statement</a></p>
 <p><a href="/files/diversityStatement.pdf">Diversity Statement</a></p>